 9. Thanks to Mike Everett WA4DLF for info on AR-60 and ITASCA.
 Thanks to Jerry Fuller W6JRY for the copy of the ER article.
-Thanks to AB8VM for photos of AR-60-R Gray Panel.
+Thanks to AB8VM for photos of the AR-60-R Gray Panel.

 10. Thanks to the Hammond Museum in Guelph, Ontario, specifically Curator Noreen Irwin-Hann VE3AQZ, for providing details on their CGR-32-2 receiver.

-11. Thanks to Jon Wiener, Brian Harrison and Peter Greene for their contributions in provided a copy of the original manual.
+11. Thanks to Jon Wiener, Brian Harrison and Peter Greene for their contributions that provided a copy of the original manual.
 This document has revealed a great deal of information that has been incorporated into various additions to this article.

 |Henry Rogers, Radio Boulevard, Western Historic Radio Museum © JAN 2013, edits FEB 2013, more info added APR 2013, re-edit with additional info MAR 2015, manual info JAN.
 2016,|